coffeescript-cookbook/coffeescript-cookbook.github.io/developers-guide.md

 ### Operating System

-It works on Mac OSX.
-Probably works without any changes or issues on Linux.
+It works on Mac OS X. Probably works without any changes or issues on Linux.
 A masochist could probably get it working on Windows.

 ## Installation